 Male workers, to begin with, appear noticeably more vulnerable to potential future automation than women.
 Such overexposure reflects the fact than men are significantly overrepresented in occupations with higher automation risk of current tasks.

 Men, for example, make up over 70 percent of production occupations, over 80 percent of transportation occupations, and over 90 percent of construction and installation occupations—all occupational groups with current tasks loads that have above-average projected automation exposure, though in the case of construction, only slightly.
-By contrast, women comprise upwards of 70 percent of the labor force in relatively “safe” occupations, such as healthcare, personal services, and education occupations–all of which encompass positions with relatively lower automation risk.
+By contrast, women comprise upward of 70 percent of the labor force in relatively safe occupations, such as health care, personal services, and education occupations–all of which encompass positions with relatively lower automation risk.

 The result is that in aggregate, men may face slightly more change in the future labor market than women.
-Along these lines, the average male worker occupies a job where 42.6 percent of current tasks are automatable, whereas women’s jobs face an average automation potential of current tasks of 39.6 percent.
+The average male worker occupies a job where 42.6 percent of current tasks are automatable, whereas women’s jobs face an average automation potential of current tasks of 39.6 percent.
 Overall, 23.7 percent of male workers hold jobs that are at potential high risk from automation compared to 17 percent of women.
-With that said, one counterpoise to male automation exposure is the office and administrative support occupation group, where the current-task automation potential of the average occupation stands at 60 percent.
+With that said, one exception to male automation exposure is the office and administrative support occupation group, where the current-task automation potential of the average occupation stands at 60 percent.
 Women are significantly overrepresented in such jobs, making up 70 percent of the country’s clerical and administrative workforce.
 They will, in that domain, face significant change driven by the adoption of more and more sophisticated software and AI tools at the enterprise level.

 Automation exposure will vary even more sharply across age groups, with the young facing more disruption.
 While prime-age workers—those ages 25 to 54—have an average current-task automation potential of 40 percent in the next few decades, that same figure for young workers between the ages of 16 and 24 is 49 percent.
 Older workers look much more like their mid-career counterparts with workers age 55 to 64 and those 65 and older seeing average automation potential of current tasks of 41 percent and 40 percent, respectively.
 Nearly 30 percent of young workers are in high risk jobs with over 70 percent of current task content automatable.